The 1,032nd meeting of

 Notice of July 29, 2023 regarding Mojave Trails National Monument.
 Reprinted with permission from San Diego Mineral & Gem Society.
 Great commentary in the notice by its author, Lisbet Thorensen, SDMG’s Public Lands Representative.
 Thank You, SDMG and Lisbet.
 Angie Guzman, MSSC President.
 Please click here to read article and commentary.

-Program Notes: Friday, October 11, 2024 at 7:30, join us for “Radioactive Minerals”.
-Presented by Scott Braley
+Program Notes: Friday, November 8, 2024 at 7:30, join us for Mineral Luminescence: Examples from The G. Waychunas Collection.
+Presented by Glenn Waychunas

 SPECIAL ZOOM MEETING NOTICE